TheTrueTrident/Geohub/README.md

-I dont know why are have a readme but ok
+I dont know why have have a readme but ok